interactiveweb-site/portal/docs/README.md

 ---

-This site is used for the Parsons School of Design Core Interaction course as part of the Communication Design BFA curriculum.
-Spring 2020.
+This site is used for the Hunter College Web Production I course for the spring 2020.

-[Code Repo](https://github.com/AndrewLevinson/core-interaction-spring-2020) | Submit a pull request if you find a mistake! :computer: